sword-2/sword-wiki/README.md

 ## Disclaimer
 The repo may contain some filing concepts observed from the local Caesar (Government).
-The repo's bible/software purpose may vary from the the purposes of the filing system(s).
-Existing filing systems (Caesar) were considered since there was no reason to make new ones.
+The repo's bible/software purpose may vary of course from the original purpose of the filing system.
+There was no reason to make up new folders if something was already known.